 - the French soprano Marie-Adeline Henry, who sang the title role of Armide.

-- the German tenor Julien Prégardien, who despite his French-looking name really is German.
+- the tenor Julien Prégardien, who despite his French-looking name is actually German.
 Several years ago he was an ensemble member at the Frankfurt Opera, where I heard him in a number of different roles.
-Once he came as a guest speaker to my opera appreciation course Opern-Gespräche and spent an entire evening talking with us and answering our questions.
+Once he came as a featured guest to my opera appreciation course Opern-Gespräche and spent an entire evening talking with us and answering our questions.
 Recently I read a review in some French publication which praised Julien Prégardien as “this German singer who swims in the French repertoire like a trout in the Meurthe.”
 (I’m quoting this from memory; hope I got it right.)
 The Meurthe is a small river that flows through Nancy.
 To me it looks like a rather sluggish little river, so I’m not sure it really has trout in it.
 But the praise is well-deserved, in any case.

 - the Swiss mezzo-soprano Marie-Claude Chappuis, who sang the roles of La Sagesse, Sidonie, a Heroic Shepardess and Lucinde.